jesselansdown/jesselansdown.github.io/research.md

 -  Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, *Algebraic Combinatorics*, to appear.
 With John Bamberg.
 (See [arXiv](https://arxiv.org/pdf/2107.05207.pdf).)
-- Synchronising primitive groups of diagonal type exist, *Bulletin of the London Mathematical Society*, to 2022.
+- Synchronising primitive groups of diagonal type exist, *Bulletin of the London Mathematical Society*, 2022.
 With John Bamberg, Michael Giudici, and Gordon F. Royle.
 (See [arXiv](https://arxiv.org/pdf/2104.13355.pdf) or [journal](https://doi.org/10.1112/blms.12619).)
 - The Non-Existence of Block-Transitive Subspace Designs, *Combinatorial Theory*, 2022.